MNoble2014/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+        Semantic HTML is tags that are more meaningful and easier to understand what they are referring to.
+A couple of examples include <header></header> which is the top of a web page and <footer></footer> which is the bottom of a web page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+        One difference is that inline elements are nested inside block elements.
+The second difference  is that inline elements do not break into a new line where block elements do.

 3. What are the 4 areas of the box model?

+        The four areas of the box model are content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+        The axis that align-items: center would work on while using flexbox would be the main axis.

 5. Explain why git is valuable to a team of developers.

+        This is valuable to developers because it is a version control system.
+It stores repositories which allow the developer to be able to work on it later.
+A developer can also collaborate with others on a project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.